plomdawg/stream-archiver/README.md

 This is a Docker container that auto-archives live streams from **Twitch** and **Kick**.

 For Twitch streams, it uses an OAuth token to avoid ads on subscribed channels.
-For Kick streams, it uses the public API to monitor channels.
+For Kick streams, it uses streamlink with a custom plugin to monitor and download streams.

 I set this up to download streams to a folder served by Plex.